sequoiacreativelab/sequoiacreativelab.github.io/index.md

     in the world and what’s happening in their product.
 We also help Sequoia companies tell their story and build healthy design orgs with the structures, processes and measurement tools they need to thrive.
-  - Along the way, high-performing designers join the Sequoia Creative Lab for fast-paced, one-on-one, hands-on projects as Visiting Designers.
+  - Along the way, high-performing designers join the Sequoia Design Lab for fast-paced, one-on-one, hands-on projects as Visiting Designers.
 current:
   label: The program
   headline: Meet the designers
-  deck: Design Fellows join the Sequoia Creative Lab for 3 – 12 months to lead product
+  deck: Design Fellows join the Sequoia Design Lab for 3 – 12 months to lead product
     design projects for companies within the Sequoia portfolio.
 After the fellowship, they aim to find a full-time home on one of the portfolio's design teams.
   fellows: